19trash/landslide/debian/README.md

 - `xix1` → Distro (or community) version.

 - `~1.gbp661d97` → Git snapshot (`1` is the snapshot number, `661d97` is the
   suffix derived from commit id).
-Note that this field is omitted on a stable release.
+Note that this field is omitted in a stable release.

 ### Update from upstream